Food Fun & News

 Jose Sena Goulao/Shutterstock

 Rome?
 Been there.
 Paris?
 Done that.
 With his CNN show Anthony Bourdain: Parts Unknown the chef sampled local cuisine off the beaten path, bringing overlooked cities and countries to the public eye.
 Vicariously joining the chef on his journeys, viewers got to experience the cultures of Trinidad, Tanzania, Borneo, and countless others.
+But, there’s only one city Bourdain said he’d live in forever.

 How to spot the best local eats